arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 Now it has to be explicitly created and registered in the recipe.

 .. code-block:: python

    probe = arbor.cable_probe_membrane_voltage('"custom_terminal"')

 The recipe
 **********

-The :class:`arbor.single_cell_model` of the previous example created a recipe under the hood, and abstracted away the details so we were unaware of its existence.
+The :class:`arbor.single_cell_model` of the previous example created a :class:`arbor.recipe` under the hood, and abstracted away the details so we were unaware of its existence.
 In this example, we will examine the recipe in detail: how to create one, and why it is needed.

 .. code-block:: python